Available for Interviews: Dr. Pete Loper

 - Over 90% of our inpatient psychiatric admissions for suicidal ideation involved inappropriate social media use, cyberbullying, or online predation.

-- Electronic media creates the illusion of community, but in reality, our children are wandering in isolation in a virtual wilderness, completely removed from community and exposed and susceptible.
+- Electronic media creates the illusion of community, but in reality, our children are wandering in isolation in a virtual wilderness, completely removed from the community and exposed and susceptible.

 - Promote the use of video conferencing platforms or apps like Facetime or Zoom for them to keep in contact with friends.